 I think The Sprinkles Baking Book is a perfect gift for a new bride and beginner baker or for anyone who enjoys sharing love from the kitchen as well as the experienced baker.
 I will be busy baking my way through this lovely cookbook.

-THE SPRINKLES RED VELVET CUPCAKE
+RED VELVET CUPCAKE

 MAKES 12 CUPCAKES